 This is essentially a judgement about the economic viability of a site.
-This assessment was supplemented by a detailed survey of agents in the town (see Appendix 2) conducted by Farnham Town Council members.
+This assessment was supplemented by a detailed survey of agents in the town as part of the regulation 14 consultation (see Appendix 2) conducted by Farnham Town Council members.
 The survey provided an insight into the demand for premises generally and for individual sites specifically.
 The survey was used to determine whether a site continued to meet a market need and was likely to remain economically viable.